MMV-Lab/mmv_h4cells_helper/README.md

         ```bash
         python get_double_positives.py
         ```
-    - The masks will be exported to the `results` folder and can be opened and further processed using napari and the `MMV_H4Cells` plugin.
+    - The mask will be exported to the `results` folder and can be opened and further processed using napari and the `MMV_H4Cells` plugin.

+4. **Custom Data**:

+    - To process your own `.tif` files, simply place them in the `data/raw/` directory.

 ## License